gorkemsertgumec/meowdoro/README.md

 2. Start a focus session
 3. Meowdoro automatically manages work and break cycles

-The goal is to stay focused without interrupting your workflow.
+The goal is to help users stay focused without interrupting their workflow.

 ---